Guns (Cardiacs album): Aftermath

 Guns was reissued on vinyl in 2015, and appeared on streaming services to be accessed online witth the band's back-catalogue in January 2021.
 Guns was the final full-length of eight albums released by the group during their three-decade run, beginning with 1980's The Obvious Identity as Cardiac Arrest.
-It remained Cardiacs' most recent album for 26 years, and was throught to be their final studio album, as the follow-up LP LSD was unreleased.
+It remained Cardiacs' most recent album for 26 years, and was thought to be their final studio album, as the follow-up LP LSD was unreleased.
 Several tales, some apocryphal, surrounded the legend of LSD, and Benjamin remarked that "it is that by default Guns remains effectively the last word on Cardiacs", as Smith would not be well enough to complete its follow-up.
 On Guns' position as Cardiacs' last album, Benac commented that Cardiacs avoided the fate of most bands, "simply ending their career a sub-par record that's not up to their usual standard", which he named It's Hard (1982) by the Who an example of (discarding the two post-John Entwistle albums), and that Guns "seems to move forwards and promise new directions that were never entirely undertaken when LSD was not finished."
 However, he opined that Guns was "imperfect" and "not a career-defining work" like the previous album Sing to God could be argued to have been, and that LSD may have served as "an even bigger triumph" than Sing to God had Tim Smith's stroke or earlier struggles not ended the band's progress.
-Because of this, Benac said that "history and fan opinion is often divided on it's qualities" and that Guns had the same fate as another Cardiacs album, Heaven Born and Ever Bright (1992), since both have a significant fan base but "came after high points in the band's career and may not seem to live up to them".
+Because of this, Benac said that "history and fan opinion is often divided on i [sic] qualities" and that Guns had the same fate as Heaven Born and Ever Bright since both have a significant fan base but "came after high points in the band's career and may not seem to live up to them".
 He said it was clear that, like Heaven Born and Ever Bright, Guns was "likely a setup for something grander: like the single or bunt that leads to a grand slam" and thought it a shame that the "more psychedelic side" of Guns "wasn't explored to its logical conclusion with a follow-up album".